 The Global War on Terror has produced more than a half million American veterans with service-related injuries.
 This is in addition to the pre-9/11 era veteran population, many of whom are still struggling with service-related trauma.
-Of these Veterans from all service eras, the number who have experienced unwanted Military Sexual Acts (MSA) resulting in Military Sexual Trauma (MST) is estimated to be close to 60 percent for females and 3 percent for males.
+Of these veterans from all service eras, the number who have experienced unwanted Military Sexual Acts (MSA) resulting in Military Sexual Trauma (MST) is estimated to be close to 60 percent for females.

-Thousands of these men and women are coping with invisible wounds and moral injury and the resultant post-traumatic stress and are still processing the human impacts of their military service.
-These warriors struggle to recover not only their health, but also their civilian or military lives: maintaining employment or duty status, finding jobs, rebuilding or maintaining family relationships, and figuring out their place in our communities.
+Thousands of women are coping with invisible wounds and moral injury and the resultant post-traumatic stress and are still processing the human impacts of their military service.
+These warriors struggle to recover not only their health, but also their civilian or military lives: maintaining employment or duty status, finding jobs, rebuilding, or maintaining family relationships, and figuring out their place in our communities.
 Their path is far from easy and many need our support.

 How We Help

-Melwood now runs MST-specific retreats to connect veterans and survivors with shared experience to one another and to promote a framework for moving on.
+Melwood runs MST-specific retreats to connect female veterans and survivors with shared experience to one another and to promote a framework for moving on.

 “Tohidu” is a Cherokee word meaning peace of mind, body, and spirit.
 Operation Tohidu’s® experiential program focuses on confidence-building, outdoor activities, and group discussion in a relaxed, positive environment using proven techniques for the self-management of symptoms, stressors, and responses.
 Our highly trained staff of veteran facilitators, certified recreational support professionals, and peer mentors facilitate activities that highlight individual abilities and the value of group support to drive post-traumatic growth.

 Operation: Tohidu is a retreat designed with the goal of enabling participants to heal from service-related trauma through experience-based learning and other alternative therapies and interventions.